Antonyeaster/brick-connect-react/README.md

 ## Disclaimer

-* This project has been made for educational reasons.
+* This project has been made for educational purposes.
 Any of the post images used have not been claimed as my own and have been referenced above.